sf-wdi-19-20/modules/1.2-ProjectSetup/README.md

 ### Stretch Git Challenges

 6. Imagine you and your neighbor were going to work together on the `blogtastic` project.
-Fork their **blogtastic** repo from github.com.
+Clone their **blogtastic** repo from github.com.
 Make a change and push it.
 Have them pull.
 Can they see your change?
 7. Developers often begin projects from "seed projects" - from open source basic projects.
 But be careful!
 Don't use seed projects with libraries you are not familiar with.
 Clone this "[jquery seed project](https://github.com/ajbraus/seed-jquery)" repo and give the project a new name
 6. Create a new branch of the new project
 7. open the project and make some small change to index.html